 The cool-climate region surrounding Canberra is actually NSW soil.
 Among the district’s pioneering wine estates isClonakilla, known for its small-batch Hilltops Shiraz as well as oh-so-drinkable chardonnay and riesling.
 Tasting the terroir while sitting amid the Murrumbateman landscape is magic.
-Nearby is The Vintner's Daughter, a small-batch winery run by husband and wife team Stephanie Helm and Benjamin Osborne.
+Nearby is The Vintner's Daughter, another small-batch winery run by husband-and-wife team Stephanie Helm and Benjamin Osborne.
 Stephanie learned how to make wine from her dad Ken, who runs Helm Wines, just around the corner.

 If you’re hopping between estates, enjoy a sit-down cellar door experience at Swinging Bridge Wines while ensconced amid vines.
-Then step back in time at Heifer Station Wines, within a 100-year-old shearing shed, families can visit the Funny Farm next door where kids will be kept happy petting the Polish hens, alpacas and highland cattle at the adjacent Funny Farm.
-The cellar door at Philip Shaw Wines is housed in a charming 130-year-old bluestone barn, located at the Koomooloo Vineyard in Orange.
+Then step back in time at Heifer Station Wines, set within a 100-year-old shearing shed – kids will be kept happy petting the Polish hens, alpacas and highland cattle at the adjacent Funny Farm.
+The cellar door at Philip Shaw is also a slice of history, occupying a charming 130-year-old bluestone barn at the Koomooloo Vineyard.

 The Murray & Perricoota

 Why choose between an escape to wine country and a coastal getaway when you can marry the two?
 Cupitt's Winery is a family-run boutique winery, cellar door, restaurant, bar, microbrewery and fromagerie in Ulladulla that spills down the hills to the coastal plains.
 Spend a relaxed afternoon here overlooking the vines while sampling exceptional produce.
 Then check in to one of the sleek cabins – because you won’t want to leave, believe us.